-We want Films For Action to be a clearinghouse for the ideas, information and perspectives essential to creating a more just and sustainable world.
+We want Films For Action to be a clearinghouse for the ideas, knowledge and perspectives essential to creating a more just and sustainable world.

-Before posting something, do a search for the content you want to add to make sure someone hasn't already added it.
+Before posting something, use the search bar above to type the first couple words of the title for the content you want to add to make sure someone hasn't already added it.